-Elaborately renovated, Villa Natalino stands to be admired in new splendor today (2017) and offers a refined ambience.
-The white-washed trullo for 5 persons lies picturesquely on a small rise somewhat outside the town of Cisternino, where you might stroll through the well preserved and lively Old Town in the evening.
+Elaborately renovated, Villa Natalino stands to be admired in new splendor and offers a refined ambience.
+The white-washed trullo for 5 persons lies picturesquely on a small rise somewhat outside the town of Cisternino, where you might go for leisurely strolls through the well preserved and lively Old Town in the evening.

-Your holiday accommodation is surrounded by well-tended premises, which include a paved courtyard, palm trees, an outdoor shower, a large furnished terrace with 'sun protection', grill and pizza oven and an outdoor kitchen in a separate trullo.
-It is a perfect location to enjoy holidays out in the open, under the warm Apulian sun.
+Your holiday accommodation is surrounded by well-tended premises, which include a paved courtyard, palm trees, an outdoor shower, a large furnished terrace with 'sun protection', grill and pizza oven and an outdoor kitchen in a separate trullo - simply perfect to enjoy your holidays out in the open, under the warm Apulian sun.
 Children have got enough space for playing and romping around on the fenced premises.

 Stylish and modern furnishing characterizes the rooms of Villa Natalino.
-The trullo with its spacious annex includes three bedrooms, three bathrooms, a cozy living room with picture windows, a fully equipped kitchen, underfloor heating, air conditioning and WiFi.
+The trullo with its spacious annex includes three bedrooms, three bathrooms, a cozy living room with picture windows, a very well appointed kitchen, underfloor heating, air conditioning and WiFi.

-There is another, small dining area in the open kitchen with its modern and fully equipped kitchenette.
-The light-colored, concrete-style worktop and the dark wood veneer form a perfect contrast.
-The cooking area under the cone-shaped trulli roofs offers what you need: induction cooktop, oven, refrigerator with freezer compartment, dish washer and coffee machine are a matter of course at Natalino’s trullo.
+There is another, small dining area in the open kitchen, where the light-colored, concrete-style worktop and the dark wood veneer form a perfect contrast.
+The 'cooking area' under the cone-shaped trulli roofs offers what you need: Induction cooktop, oven, fridge-freezer, dish washer and coffee machine are a matter of course at Natalino’s trullo.

-Two of the three bedrooms of the holiday home are furnished with double beds.
+Two of Villa Natalino's three bedrooms are furnished with double beds.
 One of the doubles has an en suite bathroom.
 The third bedroom is furnished with a super single bed (width 1.20 m).
-There is a TV (Sat-TV) in each bedroom.
+There is a TV (SAT-TV) in each bedroom.

-Furthermore, there are two more bathrooms within the house and one in the outdoor area below the terrace.
-The bathrooms are modern in design and include WC, bidet and shower.
+There are two more bathrooms within the house and one in the outdoor area below the terrace.
+The bathrooms are modern in design and include shower/WC/bidet.

-A washing machine, fly screens, a safe and several parking spaces as well as a garage on the fenced premises are part of the villa’s high standard concerning comfort.
+A washing machine, fly screens, a safe and several parking spaces as well as a garage on the fenced premises are part of the villa’s high standard concerning comfort and furnishing.